zdavatz/sandoz.xmlconv.bbmb.ch/README.md

   * that the fiel 'Absender' contains the correct remote IP address (numerically)
   * it status is 'Bestellung via BBMB erfolgreich'
   * its detail contains the correct orderlines

+Verify in your sandoz.bbmb.ch that
+  * the user 99 lists also the new order

 It is normal to see polling errors, as long as you dont specify a valid pop